stack-rs/mitosis/guide/src/guide/installation.md

 The archive contains an `mito` executable which you can run to start your distributed platform.

 To make it easier to run, put the path to the binary into your `PATH` or install it in a directory that is already in your `PATH`.
-For example, do `sudo install mito /usr/local/bin/mito` on Linux.
+For example, do `sudo install -m 755 mito /usr/local/bin/mito` on Linux.

 [releases]: https://github.com/stack-rs/mitosis/releases